What shoes to wear when you have flat feet ?

 In the case of a flat foot, we recommend that you consult a pedorthist or other foot specialist to make custom-made foot orthotics for you.

 We invite you to find out which shoes to wear with orthotics.

-With orthopaedic insoles that are perfectly suited to your flat feet, you can choose a shoe with a removable insole.
+With orthopedic insoles that are perfectly suited to your flat feet, you can choose a shoe with a removable insole.

-The removable insole, which you can take out and replace with your orthopaedic insole, combined with the above features, will give you all the support and comfort that your flat feet require.
+The removable insole, which you can take out and replace with your orthopedic insole, combined with the above features, will give you all the support and comfort that your flat feet require.

 Dress shoes are an excellent option when it comes to flat feet.
 A shoe with a firm heel will go a long way to making a day on your feet more bearable.
 In addition, choosing shoes with leather uppers will help to keep that support for a long time.

 Orthotics for flat feet are also important to use if you need extra support.
 This is where removable insoles come in handy, as they can be replaced with your foot orthotics without losing volume inside the shoe.